easystats/parameters/README.md

 There is no standardized approach to drawing conclusions based on the available data and statistical models.
-A frequently chosen but also much criticized approach is to evaluate results based on their statistical significance (*Amrhein et al. 2017*).
+A frequently chosen but also much criticized approach is to evaluate results based on their statistical significance ((Amrhein, Korner-Nievergelt, & Roth, 2017)).

-A more sophisticated way would be to test whether estimated effects exceed the “smallest effect size of interest”, to avoid even the smallest effects being considered relevant simply because they are statistically significant, but clinically or practically irrelevant (*Lakens et al. 2018, Lakens 2024*).
-A rather unconventional approach, which is nevertheless advocated by various authors, is to interpret results from classical regression models in terms of probabilities, similar to the usual approach in Bayesian statistics (*Greenland et al. 2022; Rafi and Greenland 2020; Schweder 2018; Schweder and Hjort 2003; Vos 2022*).
+A more sophisticated way would be to test whether estimated effects exceed the “smallest effect size of interest”, to avoid even the smallest effects being considered relevant simply because they are statistically significant, but clinically or practically irrelevant (Lakens, 2024; Lakens, Scheel, & Isager, 2018).
+A rather unconventional approach, which is nevertheless advocated by various authors, is to interpret results from classical regression models in terms of probabilities, similar to the usual approach in Bayesian statistics ((Greenland, Rafi, Matthews, & Higgs, 2022; Rafi & Greenland, 2020;
+Schweder, 2018; Schweder & Hjort, 2003; Vos & Holbert, 2022)).

 The *parameters* package provides several options or functions to aid statistical inference.
 These are, for example: